 She also highlighted the new validation visits to clubs to ensure compliance.
 They have required clubs to re-commit to the FA’s safeguarding requirements.
 They have developed a new victim and survivor support plan, to enable victims of abuse to access support they may need.

 Rachel also shared a short film from their FA Leader Programme.
 Filmed in collaboration with the NSPCC and CPSU, it features well known football names such as Steph Houghton, Wayne Rooney, Jack Rutter and Nathaniel Chalobah, discussing the crucial four steps taken by safeguarding officers across the UK to ensure a safe and enjoyable environment for young people to play football.

-In the afternoon, we heard from Sport Resolutions who explained the current work of the Case Management Steering Group.
+In the afternoon, we heard from Richard Harry at Sport Resolutions, who explained the current work of the Case Management Steering Group (see his presentation slides; PDF).
 This work includes supporting the capacity of organisations to manage cases and to develop a best practice model with supporting resources to help with case management.

 Next steps identified by the group include providing tailored training to staff and volunteers with case management responsibility.
 They will also develop and resource a pool of individuals with case management experience to offer ongoing support and to advise individuals who have a case management role within NGBs.

 As the day came to a close, the audience had some valuable roundtable discussions which were fed back to the room.

 Some of the key points from these discussions were:

 - the value in performing validation visits at a local level